This is the farmhouse

 It’s a large room, but all the furniture made it feel much smaller.

-The artwork above the fireplace was hand-embroidered by John’s mum.
+The artwork above the fireplace was hand-embroidered by my partner’s mum.

 When we stripped the old wallpaper, the plaster came off with it.
 And we found the windows had been packed in with balls of screwed up paper.
 They must have been some cowboy window fitters.
 No wonder the wind was blowing through and moving the curtains inside!